Dobson Yacht Club: History

 The Dobson Yacht Club came to be in the year 1953, a time of relative prosperity in Cape Breton.
 Sydney Steel was booming and coal was still "King".
 It was a time of rebuilding and hard work following the war, but it was also a time when recreation was important as a diversion from the everyday realities of life.

 One such diversion was Snipe racing.
 These small sailing vessels provided an inexpensive form of entertainment.
 Sydney Harbour's only yacht club, the Royal Cape Breton was reaping the benefits of the increase in the number of Snipe racing enthusiasts.
 However, several members of the Royal Cape Breton's Snipe Sailing Fleet had become disillusioned with some of the restrictive practices of that club so they began to consider starting their own yacht club.

-They had no assets, but they were attracted to a piece of land directly across the harbour called Shingle Point.
-There was safe anchorage on the southwest side of the property that would be ideal for the Snipe fleet.
-This property formed a part of the "Dobson Estate", located across the Westmount Highway from Shingle Point.
-This estate was an early land grant from the Crown to the Dobson family and it included all the rights to the water frontage bordering on the estate.
+They didn't have any property, but they were drawn to a piece of land known as Shingle Point, located opposite the harbour.
+This land offered a secure mooring spot on its southwest side, perfect for the Snipe fleet.
+Shingle Point was part of the "Dobson Estate," which was situated across from the Westmount Highway.
+This estate, originally granted by the Crown to the Dobson family, included all the waterfront rights adjacent to it.

-In 1953, the estate belonged to Mr. Sidney Dobson and several of his sisters.
-One of the sailors trying to establish this second Sydney Harbour yacht club was a young man named Roy Mac Keen.
-His mother was Myrtle Mac Keen, née Dobson, and she was one of the sisters in control of the Dobson Estate.
-She was also very sympathetic to the cause that had captured her son's attention.
+By 1953, the estate was owned by Mr. Sidney Dobson and some of his sisters.
+Among those working to set up a second yacht club in Sydney Harbour was a young man named Roy Mac Keen.
+His mother, Myrtle Mac Keen (born Dobson), was one of the sisters managing the Dobson Estate.
+She also strongly supported the initiative that had captivated her son.